Dingdong Dantes: 2000s

 In 2000, Dantes appeared in the sitcom Super Klenk.
 In 2001, he was paired with actress Tanya García as they top-billed GMA-7's primetime soap opera series Sana ay Ikaw na Nga.
 The two headlined in another primetime romance-drama billing in 2003 titled Twin Hearts.
 He took on several hosting jobs including beauty pageants such as Binibining Pilipinas and GMA Network's reality artist search, StarStruck, and the game show Family Feud before its transfer to Edu Manzano.
 Aside from his television stints, he also appeared in films including Magkapatid and Pangarap Ko Ang Ibigin Ka.
 He hosts the suspense-thriller Wag Kukurap, occasionally directing.
 He played King Ybrahim/Ybarro in the Encantadia fantasy-themed television saga and the 2006 film Moments of Love.

 In 2007, Dantes portrayed the lead role Sergio to Marian Rivera's character, Marimar in Marimar.
 During the same year, he was named No. 1 Bachelor of 2007 by Cosmopolitan magazine (Philippines).
 He won the USTV Students’ Choice Award for "Most Popular Actor in a Drama/Mini-series."

 In 2008, he was cast by his home studio to play the role of Fredo, a love interest of Dyesebel in Dyesebel.
 In March 2008, he debuted as the Bench image model.
 Also in 2008, Dantes starred in One True Love.
 The Cinema Evaluation Board of the Philippines rated the film a B.

 In early 2009, Dantes appeared on Ang Babaeng Hinugot sa Aking Tadyang.
 He was chosen as Myx guest VJ in August 2009 to promote his album The Dingdong Dantes Experience.
 The album turned gold one week after it was released on the variety show SOP.
 Dantes was chosen to portray the role of "Cholo" in the 2009 Philippine adaptation of the Korean drama Stairway to Heaven.
 He also replaced Richard Gomez as the new host for Family Feud.

+Dantes founded YesPinoy Foundation on August 21, 2009.
+It helped bridged the resources gap in education, and assisted out-of-school youth and children of fallen soldiers.